mvneerven/xo-form/md/schemas.md

     {
       label: "My Form",

-      fields: [
+      children: [
         {
           type: "<any (custom)element or input type>",
           // any other properties
         }
-        // any other fields...
+        // any other children...
       ]
     }
     // any other pages...